Skip to content

 • Full clickable prototype available — from pre-adoption through to ongoing care flows

 Pawpal was my capstone project for the UX Design Diploma at BrainStation.
-Over ten weeks, I explored ways to reduce empathy fatigue among veterinarians by improving education and communication for pet owners.
-By keeping users at the centre of the design process, I developed a mobile app to help pet owners feel informed and empowered, starting even before they adopt a pet.
+Over ten weeks, I explored an indirect route to a serious problem: could better-informed pet owners reduce empathy fatigue among veterinarians?
+The result was a mobile app that meets owners before they even adopt.

 The Problem